Benchmarking CNN and Transformer-Based Object Detectors for UAV Solar Panel Inspection: Introduction

-Deep learning-based object detection models are pivotal in enabling automated identification of surface contaminants such as dust and bird droppings, as well as physical and electrical defects on solar panels~\cite{sun2023dust}.
-Utilizing UAV imagery with advanced detection algorithms enables the creation of maintenance maps for UGVs, supporting efficient and safe operation of PV systems.
+Deep learning-based object detection models are pivotal for automated identification of surface contaminants, such as dust and bird droppings, as well as physical and electrical defects on solar panels~\cite{sun2023dust}.
+Using UAV imagery with advanced detection algorithms enables the creation of maintenance maps for UGVs, supporting the efficient and safe operation of PV systems.
 However, a significant challenge in this field is the limited availability of publicly accessible, well-annotated, and class-balanced solar panel defect datasets, which hinders the development and training of accurate detection models.
+To address these challenges and advance automated solar panel inspection, this work makes the following key contributions.